 There are a few transition methods.
-Personally I use a cold turkey method.
-I serve a meal with 80% meat, 5% liver and 10% bone.
+Personally, I use a cold turkey method.
+The dog is fasted for 24 hours but given water.
+I then serve a meal with 80% meat, 5% liver and 10% bone.
 If there is no stomach upset for two weeks than I give the full 10% organ recommendation.

 Can I mix raw and kibble?

 DO NOT transition to raw by mixing with kibble.
-Kibble and raw food digest at varying rates and can cause digestive upset (38, 39, 40).
-If your ferret will not transition cold turkey, use canned food as a transition tool.
+Kibble and raw food digest at varying rates and can cause digestive upset (33, 34, 35).
+If your dog will not transition cold turkey, use canned food as a transition tool

-Will my ferret eventually eat if they are starving?
+Will my dog eventually eat if they are starving?

 Transitioning Tips and Trouble Shooting

 Some companions are finicky when it comes to texture.
 If your companion has previously been on a kibble diet it may be strange to eat a food that isn’t dry, hard and crunchy.
 If your companion was previously on wet or canned food, eating food that isn’t one conglomerate texture, a mixture of chucky and soft or one mixture with a gravy, may be strange.